 - salted butter - I like to use salted butter, but if you use unsalted butter you can just add in ½ teaspoon of salt.

-- pure vanilla extract - I love the richness of vanilla in this cream cheese frosting!
+- pure vanilla extract - I love the richness of vanilla in this cream cheese frosting, just like in the frosting for my Oreo Pound Cake!

 - powdered sugar - we'll use sifted powdered sugar to add sweetness and texture to our cream cheese frosting!